Feminine-Divine/periodo/README.md

 Please read Contributing.md and Code of Conduct before contrbuting

 ## Contact
-Please reachout the admins [Khushi Guatam](https://github.com/Feminine-Divine) and [Shipra Verma](https://github.com/Aaishpra) if you face any doutbs or have any questions regarding the project.
+Please reachout the admins [Khushi Guatam](https://github.com/Feminine-Divine) and [Shipra Verma](https://github.com/Aaishpra) if you face any doubts or have any questions regarding the project.